enrilinux/termux-app-store/README.md

 ---

-# Upload Your Tool to Termux App Store
+# How to Distribute Your Package to the Termux Community

 Want to share your tool with the Termux community?

-**Benefits of uploading:**
-- Your tool becomes available to all Termux users
+Distributing a package to Termux App Store means anyone running Termux on Android can install it with one command — no server needed, no binary hosting required.

+**Why distribute here instead of a standalone repo?**
+- Users can discover your tool via the TUI browser without knowing your GitHub URL
 - Updates only require changing `version` and `sha256` in `build.sh`
 - Your tool appears in the TUI with automatic status badges
+- No approval gate — submit a PR and the community can use it immediately

-**How to upload:**
+**How to distribute / upload your package:**

 ```bash
 # 1. Fork this repo